How Much Does It Cost to Rent a Room in Los Angeles?

 -

-Is Renting a Room Cheaper Than Renting an Apartment?
+Is Renting a Room More Affordable Than Renting an Apartment?

 Yes.
-Renting a room is significantly more affordable.
+Renting a room is significantly more affordable than renting a private apartment.

 -